Bromeliad plants with brown leaf tips and rotting crown often signify poor water habits which must be adjusted to save the plant from dying.

 But too much misting on the plants kept in the dark, moist conditions may suffer or give rise to fungal infections.

 Therefore, ensure to mist your plant carefully during the morning hours in summer to keep them thriving.

 Bromeliad plants are easy to grow but susceptible to graver danger even from improper watering.

-To minimize problems, be sure to identify the type of Bromeliad you have before providing them with excessive amount of water.
+To minimize problems, be sure to identify the type of Bromeliad you have before providing them with an excessive amount of water.

 Also, allow the soil to dry between the watering routine to avoid overwatering issues.